Suranjith Dharmasena: Playing career

 Dharmasena played in Sri Lankan domestic cricket for Tamil Union Cricket and Athletic Club, making his first-class cricket debut in 1989.
 His Sri Lankan cricket career was cut short when, in 1993, he moved to the United Arab Emirates (UAE) to work as a banker.
 His career continued in the UAE, where he was a prolific batsman in club cricket.

 In February 2020, he was named in Sri Lanka's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the COVID-19 pandemic.
-He was later stranded in South Africa due to the lockdown in the country and no flights being available.
+He and another Sri Lankan former cricketer Mahesh De Zoysa were left stranded in Cape Town, South Africa due to the lockdown in the country and lack of flight availability.